williaml12/Local-Edge-AI-Voice-Assistant/README.md

 To keep the hardware UI synchronized, Python uses `Bridge.call("set_state", X)` to broadcast the current status (Idle, Listening, Processing, Speaking) down to the microcontroller.

 ### The Hardware UI (`sketch.ino`)
-The C++ sketch runs on the VENTUNO Q's MCU and listens for Remote Procedure Calls (RPC) from the Python environment.
+The C++ sketch runs on the UNO Q's MCU and listens for Remote Procedure Calls (RPC) from the Python environment.
 It updates the `currentState` variable to drive the onboard 104-LED matrix using a 3-bit grayscale color space.

 The UI provides instant visual feedback based on the AI's state:
 * **Idle (State 0):** The matrix clears completely to save power.